 Getting around

 Lisbon’s metro system is a great way to navigate the city, and its metro stations are an attraction unto themselves with each stop boasting its own unique contemporary art.
+The city also provides a tram line, bus network and train service that is easy to use and payment can be made using contactless cards.

 Dining in Lisbon